dnsimple/dnsimple-support/content/articles/how-to-determine-certificate-authority.md

 ---
-meta: Instructions to determine the Certificate Authority that signed an SSL certificate.
 title: How do I determine the Certificate Authority that signed my SSL certificate?
 excerpt: Instructions to determine the Certificate Authority that signed an SSL certificate.
 categories: